Difficult13/easy-pagintation-control/README.txt

 == Changelog ==

+= 1.1.0 =

+* Change "Options API" to "Settings API"
+* Moved the plugin settings page to the standard WP section "Reading"
+* General code refactoring

 = 1.0.5 =

 * Add 'option_posts_per_page' hook to return the correct number of elements on the page when using this plugin